MicrosoftDocs/learn/learn-pr/azure/train-model-debug-with-responsible-ai-dashboard-azure-machine-learning/includes/3-error-analysis.md

 :::image type="content" source="../media/error-distribution.png" alt-text="Diagram showing benchmark and ML model pointing to 89% accurate pointing to different regions fail for different reasons.":::

 This situation is where the error analysis component of Azure Machine Learning Responsible AI dashboard helps in identifying a model’s error distribution across its test dataset.
 Throughout this module, we use the diabetes hospital readmission classification model scenario to learn and explain the responsible AI dashboard.
-Later in the lab, you train and create your own dashboard using the same dataset.